ohmylawdy/multithreaded-cp/README.md

 Done as a high school project.

 ## How to use:
-1. Compile with -pthread or -lpthread
+1. Run make or make install (to make multithreaded-cp globally available)
-2. Use as ./[executable name specified] [directory or file to copy from] [path to copy to]
+2. Use as following: [./mcp|mcp] [directory or file to copy from] [destination path]